Public servant at centre of Whitlam sacking dies

 David Smith went to Princes Hill State School and Scotch College, followed by the University of Melbourne and the Australian National University.

 He started his career in the Australian Public Service in 1953.
 He was appointed Private Secretary to the Minister for Interior and Works from 1958 until 1963.
 He was then appointed Secretary to the Federal Executive Council which advises governors-general.
-He then became head of the Government Branch, Department of the Prime Minister and Cabinet from 1971 to 1973.
+He then became head of the Government Branch, Department of the Prime Minister and Cabinet from 1971 to 1973 before moving to Government House.

 In retirement, he became a guide at Old Parliament House after parliament had moved up the hill and the old building had become the Museum of Australian Democracy.